Samravp/Credit-Risk-Analysis/README.md

 * **Transform**: Using Jupyter Notebook and pandas, we cleaned and reorganised the data according to our needs.

-* **Load**: Considering the normalised and relational structure of our data, PostgreSQL was our database of choice.
+* **Load**: Considering the normalised and relational structure of our data, PostgreSQL would have been our database of choice, however, due to time constraints we skipped databasing step.